RyanJLane / E+ / Getty Images

 Many coffee drinkers will want to verify that their purchase is Fair Trade and/or USDA organic certified.
 We looked for the best coffee subscriptions that make the environment and the people that grow their coffee a priority in sourcing.
 If they didn’t have these certifications, we looked to see if they explained how they approached their sourcing instead.

 A lot of enthusiasts prefer single-origin coffee; that is, coffee made exclusively from beans grown in one specific geographic area.
 Single-origin coffee tends to provide unique characteristics and flavor notes that blended coffees cannot match.

 If you’re looking to minimize your environmental footprint then you’ll definitely want to account for the sustainability practices of each subscription service.
 This can encompass the service’s supply chain, production, packaging, and shipping.

-Naturally, one of the deciding factors in your organic coffee quest will be the price.
+Naturally, one of the deciding factors in your organic coffee or healthy energy drink subscription will be the price.
 Some subscriptions are more budget-friendly than others.
-We tried to select subscription options that that are affordable and still offer subscribers amazing coffee they can't find at the grocery store.
+We tried to select subscription options that that are affordable and still offer subscribers amazing coffee they can’t find at the grocery store.

-The 13 Best Organic and Specialty Coffee Subscriptions
+Our 13 Favorite Organic and Specialty Coffee Subscriptions

 Best Organic Coffee: Purity Coffee